Javed-Shahbaz/Vet-Clinic-Database/README.md

 ## ⭐️ Show your support <a name="support"></a>

-**Please show your support for futher improvements  and give a ⭐️ if you like this project!**
+**Please show your support for further improvements  and give a ⭐️ if you like this project!**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>